Q2T-Fund/about/README.md

 ## Roles:
 1. On one side, Members of a DAO, a collective, or a local community can easily Stake and Pool together their funds providing liquidity to the AAVE protocol, in order to accrue returns and redistribute funds and interest to internal projects based on each project's individual milestones achieved.
 This allows them to organize their projects in an efficient manner ("coordination problem"), and administrate collective funds in a sustainable, fully decentralized way.

 2. On the other side, individual supporters and larger donors can seamlessly and trustlessly delegate their donations to the Quadratic Treasury, for it to automatically distribute it to the projects in the area of Public Goods based on milestones achieved in each distribution _snapshot_.
-In just 2 steps, they can select the Area (currently: _Blockchain/Open-source_; _Art&Events_; _Local Communities_) of Public Goods they want to support, and the repayment structure (0-to-50%), in case they wish to receive back part of their investment+interest.
+In just 2 steps, they can select the Area (currently: _Open-source & DeFi_, _Art, Events & NFTs_, _Local Projects & DAOs_) of Public Goods they want to support, and the repayment structure (0-to-50%), in case they wish to receive back part of their investment+interest.
 Also, this model _allows Q2T to bring non-repayable loans/grants on the DeFi space, and spares DAOs/projects the time that they would have wasted in tiring and bureaucratic processes to attract grants and external expertise._

 ## Specifics:
+- Contracts deployed on Polygon main net and fully functional
-- Anyone can permissionlessy donate to Public Goods projects (current Community areas: _Open-source_, _Art&Events_, _Local Projects_
+- Anyone can permissionlessy donate to Public Goods projects (current Templates: _Open-source & DeFi_, _Art, Events & NFTs_, _Local Projects & DAOs_)
+- Donations can be made in DAIs or USDTs
+- Donations go to the Q2T.sol contract (ERC1155)
 - Donors can customize their Delegation Agreement leveraging on **AAVE Native CD** (repayment structure: 0 to 50%)
-- Once a Community hits enough Milestones, a new Quadratic Distribution is triggered.
+- Once a Project hits enough Milestones (3840 Credits), a new Quadratic Distribution is triggered.
 - A snapshot is taken, and each Community with active Milestones in that epoch, will receive a % of the Distribution.
+- Q2T.sol contract mints 2 (_burnable_) ERC721: templateTreasury and repayerTreasury
+- templateTreasury stores (100% - repayment)/2 of the donation for each template, and gets destroyed after the Quadratic Distribution is completed.
+- repayerTreasury stores the Repayment requested by the donor (0-to-50% of the donation).
+Once there is enough yield to repay the Donor, the Donor can request withdrawal, and will receive Repayment Structure + yield accumulated.
+- (100% - repayment)/2 is always stored in the Q2T reserve, to (1) guarantee constant liquidity, (2) maintain a _health score_ (LTV) higher than 1.3, and (3) guarantee maximum degree of safety for donors and projects.
+-
 ### Validation & Sybil-resistency:
 - Each community has its own ID
 - Each community member has a unique SkillWallet, with the credits they have earned.